 - 1. Insert starter bolts into ECU bracket and starter.
 Mount starter. - 2.
-Torque screws to 23.8 N·m (211 in. lb.). - 3.
-Connect leads to solenoid.
+Torque screws to 23.8 N·m (211 in. lb.).

 Install ECU

 NOTE: ECU pins should be coated with a thin layer of electrical grease to prevent fretting and corrosion and may need to be reapplied if ECU is being reused.